 The Trips module provides an overview of all scheduled trips.
-This information can be consulted by a dispatcher to evaluate the overall trip execution and review feedback submitted by the driver in the Cargo mobile app.
+This information can be consulted by a dispatcher to evaluate the overall trip execution and review feedback submitted by the driver in the SCALAR Cargo mobile app.
 It facilitates customers and integrators to integrate their planning into SCALAR, allowing for efficient logistics management.

 Scheduled trips can only be created using the SCALAR Datahub APIs.